VladimirAlexiev/my/pres/20221028-JSONLD/Slides.md

 ## What JSON-LD Cannot Do

 - Clean up or reformat data
+- Change fundamentally the layout of data
 - Validate data (use JSON Schema, SHACL or SHEX for that)
 - Concatenate fields to make a URL
 - Make RDF sub-nodes

+So what to do if a more complex transformation is needed?

+- Use a "basic" JSON-LD context to map literals and URLs (if present)
+- Convert to RDF and load it to a "staging" graph/repo
+- Use SPARQL Update to reshape the data to a final graph/repo

 ## How GraphDB Uses JSON-LD